ambientkit/ambientkit.github.io/docs/template/swagger.md

 make swagger
 ```

 Serve the Swagger spec and open a browser window to view and make requests.
 You need to enable the `healthcheck` and `cors` plugins for this testable UI to function properly.
-You will also need the application running as well.
+You will also need the app running as well.

 ```bash
 make swagger-serve